3 Steps To Winterize A Boat Engine

 Storage Wars

-If you can snag an indoor dry-dock you'll be in the best shape possible, but it can be pricey and may or may not be available in your area.
-Regardless, indoors is better than outdoors but you might have to make do with what you have access to.
+If you can snag an indoor dry dock, you'll be in the best shape possible.
+However, it can be pricey and may or may not be available in your area.
+Regardless, indoors is better than outdoors, but you might have to make do with what you have access to.

 Storing your boat out of water can actually make an unpredictable cold snap even worse if you haven't taken time to winterize your boat engine.
 Water cools much slower than air, so ensure that you're ready for a freeze before you're out of the water.

-Keeping your vessel in the water isn't a much better prospect to be honest.
+To be honest, keeping your vessel in the water isn't a much better prospect.
 One of the biggest troubles is hull blistering.
-Frozen water can create cracks in your resin and allow said water inside once it freezes.
-Now that's a costly fix.
+Frozen water can create cracks in your resin, allowing water inside once it freezes.
+Now, that's a costly fix.

 Winterize A Boat Engine Conclusion

-We might cover how to prepare the rest of your boat for winterization in another article, but this should be enough to winterize a boat engine for starters.
+In another article, we might cover how to prepare the rest of your boat for winterization, but this should be enough to winterize a boat engine for starters.
 It is certainly leagues ahead of where I was when making my tragic mistake.

 I hope I've managed to stress how important and how absurdly easy it is to winterize a boat engine.
-It is amazing how many claims are made for improper winterizing of a boat.
-While this guide is not a be-all end-all, it should get you started on the right track!
+It is amazing how many claims are made for improper boat winterizing.
+While this guide is not a be-all-end-all, it should get you started on the right track!

 Keeping your boat running is only half the battle.
 Keep your boat looking great on the outside as well as the inside with The Better Boat's line of premium boat care products!